 An echocardiogram is a common test.
 It gives a picture of your heart using ultrasound, a type of X-ray.
-It uses a probe either on your chest or down your esophagus (throat).
+It uses a probe on your chest or the esophagus (throat).

-A stress test, sometimes called a ‘treadmill’ or ‘exercise’ test, is a type of ECG that is done while you are exercising.
-It helps your doctor to find out how well your heart works when you are physically active.
+A stress test sometimes called a ‘treadmill’ or ‘exercise’ test, is a type of ECG done while exercising.
+It helps your doctor discover how well your heart works when physically active.

 Magnetic Resonance Imaging (MRI)

-An MRI uses very strong magnets and radio waves to create detailed images of your heart on a computer.
+An MRI uses powerful magnets and radio waves to create detailed images of your heart on a computer.
 It can take still or moving pictures of your heart.

 CT (Computerized Tomography) of the Heart

 This is a specialized type of computed tomography (CT) scan that may be used to help diagnose coronary artery disease.
-It is a non-invasive test for people who may be experiencing unusual cardiac symptoms.
+It is a non-invasive test for people experiencing unusual cardiac symptoms.

 For this test, you wear a small, portable, battery-powered ECG machine.
-Small wired electrodes are attached to the skin over your heart.
-The monitor records heartbeats over a period of 24 to 48 hours during normal activities.
+Small, wired electrodes are attached to the skin over your heart.
+The monitor records heartbeats over 24 to 48 hours during normal activities.